ryotayamanaka/customer_360/livelabs/create-graph-user/create-graph-user.md

-# Create and Enable a Database User in SQL Developer Web
+# Create and Enable a Graph User

 ## Introduction